User Score: 14050

 --Little, Dane and Mason (vocal comedy trio of Chuck Liotta, Vince Callaci, and Herb Magidson) sing "That's A Plenty" and "Fugue for Tinhorns."

---Jean Carroll (comedienne) - stand-up topics: teenage dating, modern times.
+--Jean Carroll (comedienne) - talks about her teenage daughter, teen dating, and modern times in her comedy monologue.

---Rickie Layne (ventriloquist with his dummies Velvel & Irving) - do a beatnik routine with a puppet harassing Ed.
+--Rickie Layne (ventriloquist with his puppet Velvel & Irving) - do a beatnik routine with a puppet harassing Ed.

---Ingemar Johansson (boxer from Sweden) - new Heavyweight Boxing Champ demonstrates his knockout punch.
+--Ingemar Johansson (boxer from Sweden) - new Heavyweight Boxing Champion demonstrates his knockout punch.

 --The Modern Jazz Dancers (troupe from Italy).

---The Ames Brothers (vocal group) sing a medley of Spirituals ("Dem Bones" and "Nobody Knows the Troubles I've Seen"); do impressions of other singers in a medley; and sing "Moonglow."
+--The Ames Brothers (vocal group) sing a medley of Spirituals ("Dry Bones" and "Nobody Knows the Trouble I've Seen").

---Phil Ford and Mimi Hines sing "If This Is Love"
+--Phil Ford and Mimi Hines (husband-and-wife musical comedy team) sing "If This Is Love."

 --Ivry Gitlis (Israeli violinist) - "Paganini Violin Concerto" (with France Rupp on piano).